 Who can make a Public Interest Disclosure?

-People who disclose information about serious wrongdoing in a government agency receive protection under the PID Act.
-There can be serious consequences for people or agencies who take revengeful action against a person for making a disclosure under the PID Act.
+People who make a PID receive certain protections under the PID Act, including immunity from liability and protection from detrimental action.
+There can be serious consequences for people or agencies who take detrimental action against a person for making a disclosure under the PID Act.

 Who can receive a PID?